decole/planka-php-sdk/README.md

 > ⚠️ **Version Notice & Compatibility:**
 > - **Planka v1 Support:** Support for Planka v1 is discontinued in the main branch.
 The SDK for Planka v1 is maintained as-is in the `v1` branch (SDK v1.x).
 > - **Planka v2 Support:** SDK 2.x is designed and optimized for **Planka v2**.
 Tested on **Planka Community v2.2.1**.
+> - **TOTP & OIDC / SSO Notice:** Two-Factor Authentication (TOTP) and OpenID Connect (OIDC / SSO) features are implemented according to Planka v2 OpenAPI specification, but have not been fully verified in automated live integration test suites.
+If you encounter any bugs or unexpected behavior with TOTP or OIDC, please **open an Issue on GitHub** with a detailed description, error logs, and reproduction steps.

 ---